rust-lang/cargo/Readme.md

 - `rustfix`, a library for consuming and applying suggestions in the format that `rustc` outputs
 - and `cargo-fix`, a binary that works as cargo subcommand and that end users will use to fix their code.

-The magic of rustfix is entirely dependent on the diagnostics implement in the Rust compiler (and external lints, like [clippy]).
+The magic of rustfix is entirely dependent on the diagnostics implemented in the Rust compiler (and external lints, like [clippy]).

 [clippy]: https://github.com/rust-lang-nursery/rust-clippy